google/uv-metrics/README.md

 ## Publishing UV

-UV is hosted on [Nest's artifactory instance](https://artifactory2.nestlabs.com/).
+`blueshift-uv` is hosted on [Nest's artifactory instance](https://artifactory2.nestlabs.com/).

-The first step to publishing UV is to follow the instructions at [this guide](http://go/nest-pypi-local#generating-your-api-key).
+The first step to publishing `blueshift-uv` is to follow the instructions at [this guide](http://go/nest-pypi-local#generating-your-api-key).
 Once you:

 - Log in to [Artifactory](https://artifactory2.nestlabs.com/)